statisticsnorway/dapla-project/dapla-localstack/README.md

-start-services                                Start all services (excluding spark, etc) stop-all                                      Stop and remove all docker containers stop-services                                 Stop all services (excluding spark, etc) redeploy-spark-plugin                         Build and redeploy the spark plugin and/or associated libs open-db-admin                                 Open a DB admin tool in your browser open-zeppelin                                 Open Zeppelin in your browser open-hadoop-cluster                           Open Hadoop cluster browser open-hadoop-hdfs                              Open Hadoop nameserver/dataserver
+start-services                                Start all services (excluding spark, etc) stop-all                                      Stop and remove all docker containers stop-services                                 Stop all services (excluding spark, etc) spark-plugin-redeploy                         Build and redeploy the spark plugin and/or associated libs spark-interpreter-restart                     Restart the Zeppelin Spark interpreter open-db-admin                                 Open a DB admin tool in your browser open-zeppelin                                 Open Zeppelin in your browser open-hadoop-cluster                           Open Hadoop cluster browser open-hadoop-hdfs                              Open Hadoop nameserver/dataserver print-local-changes                           Show a brief summary of local changes
 ```

 ## Services